marcelmedina/marcelmedina/README.md

 I am a Lead Developer, MCT, Azure specialist based in Auckland, New Zealand with over 20 years of experience in the tech industry.
 A playground enthusiast who is passionate about technology and loves to engage with the technical community to share knowledge and exchange experiences.

-In 2022 I started a Meetup group in New Zealand called Coding Night NZ, to enable developers with practical knowledge to excel and launch their careers.

-I also have a blog where I share my knowledge on .NET and Azure with the technical community.

 <hr>

 <p align="center">